NaeRong/OpenVaccine-mRNA-Degradation-Predictor/EDA/Data_info.md

 >> ......((((((((((.(((((.....))))))))((((((((...)))))...)))))))...))).(((((((....))))))).....................
 ```
 # Signal to Noise feature
+Signal_to_noise and SN_filter columns control the 'quality' of samples!

-Mean signal/noise across all 5 conditions must be greater than 1.0.
+ean signal/noise across all 5 conditions must be greater than 1.0.
 Signal/noise is defined as mean.

 The signal to noise feature on train dataset has a distribution of a right-skewed.
 <p align="center">